13 Best & Inspiring Minimalist Web Design Examples in 2026

 What is minimalist web design and why does it matter now?

-Minimalist web design is really about breathing room, giving users space to see what’s important without distraction.
-It uses fewer colors, cleaner typography, and intentional white space to guide the eye instead of shouting for attention.
+Minimalist web design is the design practice of removing clutter from a website, giving users the space to see what they are looking for.
+It uses fewer colors, cleaner typography, and intentional white space to guide user actions.

 Which websites are great examples of minimalist design today?